jreyes88/classify-backend/README.md

 # classify-backend
 Classify is a Content Management System built for ease of use with teachers in mind.
-Instructors need a painless and clutter-free way to electronically distribute course resources to their students, and Classify aims to do just that.
+Classify gives instructors  a way to distribute course resources to their students with ease.
 <br>
 <br>
 Currently supported media types include: